Wyt0209/Wyt0209/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-🔭 I’m currently pursuing my Master of Architecture degree at Tsinghua University.
-I am Bachelor of Architecture at Tsinghua University with a minor in sociology.
+🔭 I am a Master of Architecture student at Tsinghua University, with a Bachelor of Architecture and a Minor in Sociology.

-🤔 My research focuses on urban informatics, social media mining, spatial analysis, and the intersection of technology and urban design.
-My work combines quantitative methods (machine learning, spatial modeling, social network analysis) with qualitative approaches (ethnographic studies, field research) to understand urban phenomena and inform design and planning decisions.
+🤔 I work at the intersection of urban perception, social sensing, and computational design, using multimodal data and spatial modeling to understand how urban experiences and narratives relate to broader spatial mechanisms.
+I aim to build analytical and computational frameworks that help designers and planners engage with cities not only as physical systems, but as lived, narrated, and negotiated environments.

+My current work spans two areas:
+✨ Urban perception and spatial mechanisms — using multimodal data to uncover patterns of experience, behavior, and spatial inequality;
+✨ Computational models of space and interaction — developing methods that simulate spatial logic and human–environment relationships.

 👯 I’m looking to collaborate on social sensing and urban perception, as well as computational methods supporting urban planning and design.